By: Gareth Brereton

 Tell al-Muqayyar - better known as the ancient city of Ur - is one of the most remarkable archaeological sites discovered in the Middle East.
 The remains of this ancient settlement form a mound rising to a height of more than twenty meters above the southwestern flood plain of the Tigris and Euphrates Rivers in southern Iraq, near the modern city of Nasiriyah.

-Reviving this important site using twenty-first century techniques is an important challenge.
+Reviving this important site using 21st century techniques is an important challenge.
 The Ur Digitisation Project is a dynamic collaboration between the British Museum and the University of Pennsylvania Museum that began in July 2013 with a generous $1.28 million lead support from the Leon Levy Foundation.
 The principal goal of the project is to reunify the remarkable finds from Ur using a state-of-the-art online facility.
-We are currently developing a multifaceted website that integrates artefact data and high-resolution digital images of objects with published reports, the original field notes, excavation photographs, plans, and letters.
+We are currently developing a multi-faceted website that integrates artefact data and high-resolution digital images of objects with published reports, the original field notes, excavation photographs, plans and letters.
 In creating such a resource, this project builds on the collaborative success of the original joint expedition and takes it into the twenty-first century.

 The ancient city of Ur

-As early as the mid-seventeenth century, European explorers travelling through the region marveled at the ruins of the massive temple tower or ‘ziggurat’ that protruded from the mound at Tell al-Muqayyar, but it was J.E.
+As early as the mid seventeenth century, European explorers travelling through the region marveled at the ruins of the massive temple tower or ‘ziggurat’ that protruded from the mound at Tell al-Muqayyar, but it was J.E.
 Taylor, British vice-consul at Basra, who first dug at the site between 1853 and 1854 on behalf of the British Museum.

 Brief investigations at the site by R. Campbell Thompson (1918) and H. R. Hall (1918-19) showed Ur’s potential for detailed excavation, and between 1922 and 1934 Sir Leonard Woolley directed a joint British Museum and University of Pennsylvania Museum expedition to further explore this ancient city.
 In this time, Woolley revealed the extent of the ziggurat temple complex, unearthed the densely packed houses and winding streets of the city’s residential quarters and discovered the spectacular ‘Royal Tombs’ with their rich grave offerings and accompanying ‘Death Pits’, where numerous individuals were found buried alongside the city’s ruling elite.
 Woolley explained this macabre event as evidence for mass human sacrifice, which excited the public imagination and caused a media sensation.